top of page

 Downsides: Because toric lenses sometimes move (rotate) inside the eye after surgery, they may rarely need to be adjusted/repositioned in a second operation.
 They are also considerably more expensive than spherical lenses.

-MULTIFOCAL AND EXTENDED RANGE LENSES are designed to allow focus over a range of distances and to minimise or eliminate the need for glasses after surgery.
+MULTIFOCAL AND EXTENDED DEPTH OF FOCUS (EDOF) LENSES are designed to allow focus over a range of distances and to minimise or eliminate the need for glasses after surgery.
 They may also combine a toric (astigmatism correction) component.
-Optically, their design is different to multifocal spectacle lenses, and the visual experience with them is different to that of multifocal glasses, although the same term is used to describe them.
+Optically, their design is different to multifocal spectacle lenses, and the visual experience with them is different to that of multifocal glasses, although the same term is used to describe both, which may be confusing.

 Upside: A large range of focus which may allow the patient freedom from glasses or minimal need for glasses.

-Downside: A small but significant percentage of patients complain of various optical aberrations and disturbances with multifocal lenses.
+Downside: Multifocal and extended depth of focus (EDOF) intraocular lenses are designed to reduce the need for glasses, but they are not suitable for everyone and can have some drawbacks.
+Because these lenses split or stretch light to provide focus at more than one distance, some patients notice disturbing visual effects such as glare, halos, starbursts, or reduced contrast, especially at night or in low-light conditions.
+Vision may feel less sharp or less natural compared with standard monofocal lenses, and fine detail can be harder to see in dim lighting.
+Some people also find it difficult to adapt to these lenses, particularly if they are very sensitive to visual disturbances or have other eye conditions.
 These include halos around lights, streaks around lights, difficulty with low contrast, glare, and other optical problems.
 Many patients adjust to these over time, but some are sufficiently bothered by them to require removal of the intraocular lens and replacement with another, usually monofocal lens.
 Removal and replacement of a lens is more complex than the cataract operation itself and is riskier.
 These lenses are also considerably more expensive than monofocal lenses.

-Dr Zamir uses all of the above intraocular lens types.
-The choice of lens in individual and varies between different patients, depending on their lifestyle, visual needs, habits, optical history, visual expectations and other factors.
-You will have a discussion about the optical plan with Dr Zamir prior to your surgery.
+Our ophthalmologists use all of the above intraocular lens types.
+The choice of lens is individual and varies between different patients, depending on their lifestyle, visual needs, habits, optical history, visual expectations and other factors.
+You will have a discussion about the optical plan with the ophthalmologist prior to your surgery.

 bottom of page